itunuelijah/SmartHearthCare/README.md

 SmartHealthCare

-Backend implementation of the Smart Healthcare Appointment and Prescription Management System with Integrated Patient Support Services — a Postgraduate Diploma (PGD) research project in Computer Science, National Open University of Nigeria (NOUN).
+Backend implementation of the Smart Healthcare Appointment and Prescription Management System with Integrated Patient Support Services — a Postgraduate Diploma (PGD) research project.

 This repository contains the working backend built to validate the conceptual design and system architecture presented in the accompanying thesis (Chapter Three: Methodology).
 It is a reference implementation accompanying a conceptual research framework; scenario-based performance figures reported in the thesis remain literature-derived projections and have not been empirically measured against this implementation.